Udi’s-Style Gluten Free Whole Grain Bread Recipe

 • 3 large egg whites, at room temperature

-1. Grease or spray oil a 9×5″ silver metal loaf pan
+1. Grease or spray oil a 9×5 inch loaf pan.

 2. Preheat oven to 170 – 200°F (lowest possible).

-3. Mix warm water with brown rice syrup, molasses, and yeast in a cup larger than 8 oz., as it may bubble over; set aside until foamy on the top, at least 5 minutes, or until you have completed mixing the dry ingredients.
+3. Mix warm water with brown rice syrup, molasses, and yeast in a cup larger than 8 oz., as it may bubble over; set aside until foamy on the top, no more than 5 minutes.

-4. In the bowl of your mixer, beat the eggs at high speed in a large mixing bowl until a fine foam forms, not large bubbles.
-Go pass that point, but not firm as soft peaks.
+4. In the bowl of your mixer, beat the eggs at high speed in a large mixing bowl until large bubbles form, about 20 seconds.

 5. Whisk together the dry ingredients; set aside.

-6. Add the oil, vinegar and yeast mixture to the egg whites and blend on low for a short time.
+6. Add the oil, vinegar and yeast mixture to the egg whites and blend on low for a few seconds.

 7. Add dry ingredients all at once and mix on low speed until all dry ingredients are moistened.
 Then beat on high for 1 minute.

-9. Turn oven off.
-Place the bread pan in the oven.
-Close the oven door and allow the dough to rise until it is at least 1/2 – 1” over the top of the pan, about 37 minutes.
-It will rise more during baking.
+9. Place the bread pan in the oven.
+Turn oven off.
+Allow the dough to rise until the center is about 1/2” over the top of the pan, about 22 minutes.
+It will rise more while the oven is heating and during baking.

 10. Remove pan from oven and preheat oven to 375°F.

-11. Place the pan on the center of the rack in the center of the oven and bake for about 25-33 minutes or until dough reaches about 200°F.
+11. Place the pan on the center of the rack in the center of the oven and bake for about 45 minutes or more.

 12. Remove the loaf from the oven and immediately remove it from the pan (careful it will be hot), and set the loaf on a cooling rack to cool.
 If you do not remove it right away the steam will make the crust soggy.